Reading is one of many passions Victoria has. She is always one of the first people her friends ask when in need of a good book!

 Alice has been on the road with her mother for as long as she can remember running from what they call the bad luck.
-Everywhere they go after a short period of time bad things start happening, if not to them, then to those around them and its time to relocate.
-Alice doesn't mind traveling around with her mother, Ella, but when her mother receives a letter informing her of her mother's death she decides to settle down.
-After entering a loveless marriage it seems the bad luck is no longer following them until one day when Alice is returning home from school and she finds her home vacant.
+Everywhere they go, bad things start happening after a short period of time- if not to them, then to those around them, and then it's time to relocate.
+Alice doesn't mind traveling around with her mother, Ella, but when her mother receives a letter informing her of her mother's death, she decides to settle down.
+After entering a loveless marriage, it seems the bad luck is no longer following them until one day when Alice is returning home from school and she finds her home vacant.
 Alice's life has never been normal.
 She has a fiery hot temper and a personality cold as ice.
 Sadly, her mother has always been her foundation and what kept her together when she felt her emotions falling apart.
-Now its Alice's turn to come to her mother's rescue, but what lies behind all her mother's secrets is much more than Alice ever expected.
+Now it's Alice's turn to come to her mother's rescue, but what lies behind all her mother's secrets is much more than Alice ever expected.

 What I Didn't Enjoy

 Overall, I did enjoy this book quite a bit, but there are some elements of the story I feel I should warn you to venture into the Hinterland.

 - Slow start: When I began this novel I was expecting a fairytale.
 I wasn't disappointed, but it took a while to get there.
 Then when Alice's mother was taken I was expecting some ghastly, ghoulish creatures to come after her or the bad luck to play a more prominent role, but I found my expectations on this front weren't 100% met.
 There are some fairyland modern societal crossovers, but in general, it wasn't as urgent as I felt it should have been.